Opportunities

 What’s involved in undertaking a Damp and Mould Assessment?

-Like a DEA assessment, damp and mould assessments involve a site visit to the property.
-However, rather than focusing on the home’s energy efficiency features, you will be assessing the condition of the building and the evidence available to understand damp and mould risk, alongside how the home is being used day to day.
+Damp and mould assessments involve a site visit to the property to assess the condition of the building and the evidence available to understand damp and mould risk, alongside how the home is being used day to day.
 Typically, this includes:

 • Identifying visible mould growth, damp staining and other moisture indicators